Attendance

 Reporting to Parents

-Parents will be given a termly summary of their child’s attendance at parent consultation evenings.
-Where attendance has caused a concern or is close to the threshold of persistent absence set by the government (10%) this will prompt an urgent discussion with parents.
+Parents will be given a summary of their child’s attendance with their Summer Term report.
+Where attendance has caused a concern or is close to the threshold of persistent absence set by the government (10%) this will prompt a discussion with parents to find solutions to the underlying issues.

 Strategies for Promoting Attendance

-The headteacher and SENCo take the lead with class teachers in identifying patterns of attendance that cause concerns.
+The headteacher, Family Support Worker and SENDCo take the lead with class teachers in identifying patterns of attendance that cause concerns.
+Attendance is monitored half-termly through whole school summary reports prepared by the school office.
 Parents will be invited in to discuss underlying causes and to develop an action plan for improvement.

 Monitoring Responsibility

-- Ensure that registers are completed using the correct symbols and in ink and all alterations are visible and explained.
+- Ensure that registers are completed using the correct symbols and all alterations are visible and explained.

 - Complete termly returns for census.

-- Report to senior leaders re patterns in absence and lateness.
+- Report to senior leaders re patterns in absence and lateness (see appendix 1).

-- Act on reports of any patterns in absence or lateness and liaise with class teacher and SENCo if applicable.
+- Act on reports of any patterns in absence or lateness and liaise with class teacher, headteacher and SENDCo if applicable.

 - To liaise with Education Welfare Officer.